Wolfner :: Wolfner Publications :: Wolfner Patron Manual Table of Contents :: Wolfner Patron Manual

 Machines Coordinator and Staff

-The Wolfner Patron Manual is published by Secretary of State Robin Carnahan, the Missouri State Library, and the Wolfner Talking Book and Braille Library.
-December 2009.
+The Wolfner Patron Manual is published by Secretary of State John R. Ashcroft, the Missouri State Library, and the Wolfner Talking Book and Braille Library.
+February 2017.